 Alumina: 40% stake in AWAC, the global aluminium, alumina and bauxite joint venture run by Alcoa out of Pittsburg.

-AMP: just the NZ operations these after losing more than $5 billion in the UK.
+AMP: just the NZ operations these days after losing more than $5 billion in the UK.
 New Zealand operations generated a $125m after tax profit in 2017.

 Aristocrat: global poker machines sales, especially US and Japan, and now the world's second biggest social games player after recent acquisitions.

 Austal: the Perth-based ship builder has revenues of about $700 million with the majority coming from offshore.